Assassination of Martin Luther King Jr.: FBI investigation

 The Federal Bureau of Investigation was assigned the lead to investigate King's death.
 J. Edgar Hoover, who had previously made efforts to undermine King's reputation, told President Johnson that his agency would attempt to find the culprit(s).
 Many documents related to the investigation remain classified and are slated to remain secret until 2027.
 In 2010, as in earlier years, some argued for passage of a proposed Records Collection Act, similar to a 1992 law concerning the Kennedy assassination, to require the immediate release of the records.
 The measure did not pass.

+Initial investigation

+By April 17, 1968, a description, as well as several composite sketches of the perpetrator had been made.
+This description illustrated that the assassin of King was a 36 to 38-year-old Caucasian male, who was between 5'8" and 5'10" in height, 165 to 175 pounds in weight, and had medium, combed brown hair and blue eyes.

+On April 19, the FBI managed to match the fingerprints found on the rifle to a 40-year-old man named James Earl Ray, and the investigation began to focus on him.
+On April 29, Memphis city engineer Arthur Holbrook determined the exact distance and angle Ray fired the bullet from after measurements of the Lorraine Motel were made on April 23.

+By the end of April, 1968, the FBI had found several pieces of physical evidence in room 5B.
+This evidence includes (but is not limited to): several brown hair follicles, dark brown to black beard fragments (both of which were determined to be of "Caucasian origin"), green and brown cotton fibers, smears of brown soil, a black rifle box, a cardboard binoculars box, a fingerprint card for Bessie Brewer, and various pieces of clothing.